Admissions to the Nursing Program

 Satisfactory performance in the most recent educational experience is required and must include:

 When the appropriate number of students have been accepted, the remaining qualified applicants will be placed on the waiting list.
 Admission will be offered to applicants on the waiting list when an accepted student withdraws or is withdrawn by the Admissions Office.
-The waiting list is maintained until the first day of the Fall semester, then it will be dissolved.
+The waiting list is maintained until the first day of the Fall semester, then it will be released.

-The Basic Skills Assessment is required of all entering students.
+The Skills Assessment is required of all entering students.
 These examinations help to assess achievement levels in mathematics, writing and reading skills.
 The test results will assist in placing students into the correct level courses.
 Students who are required to study developmental educational courses should anticipate a three year program of study.